jonatasgomes/FIAP/README.md

-# FIAP AI 2024
+# FIAP AI - Artificial Intelligence Program - 2024

-Welcome to the **FIAP AI 2024 Online Closs** repository!
+Welcome to the **FIAP AI - Artificial Intelligence Program - 2024** repository!
 This repository contains projects, assignments, and notes related to my journey through the Artificial Intelligence program at FIAP, São Paulo, Brazil.

 ## Table of Contents